 Security During Unpredictable Times

-It has officially been a year since the World Health Organization declared COVID-19 a pandemic.
+It’s been over a year since the World Health Organization declared COVID-19 a pandemic.
 Almost overnight, everything was suddenly about navigating “unprecedented ” or “challenging” times.
 Many organizations have since closed and re-opened their locations.
 Even those that didn’t close had to make drastic changes to operations for a safer environment.
 Amid all these changes, the security industry has needed to be more flexible than ever, scaling up and down as client needs changed in different ways across verticals.

 Now we’re looking back at this year when many organizations, Protos included, spent time “pivoting in response to COVID-19” and adapting to a “new normal.”
 With a year of first-hand knowledge, we would like to share advice on ensuring a safe and efficient security program in unpredictable times so that our industry can be better prepared to face future challenges.